 - Lecturer: Fil.Dr.
 Reza Younesi

-- Organizer: Section of Chemistry, Department of Chemistry - Ångström Laboratory
+- Organiser: Section of Chemistry, Department of Chemistry - Ångström Laboratory

 - Contact person: Reza Younesi